andrewmarconi/MoodBench/docs/MODEL_CONFIGURATION.md

 # Model Configuration Guide

-This guide explains how to configure, add, and manage models in the EmoBench benchmark framework.
+This guide explains how to configure, add, and manage models in the MoodBench benchmark framework.

 ## Table of Contents